PoomSmart/EmojiFonts/CAVEATS.md

 ## FluentUI Emoji

-- Their `Color` style SVG files are weird that `rsvg-convert` would error out with no memory.
-I have to use a slower approach `inkscape` instead.
 - Upstream is missing family, couple, flag, skinned handshake, paperclip, technologist and some other emojis.

 ## Google Noto Emoji